pippinbarr/SNAKISTS/process/prototypes.md

 COULD be worth trying for the miniature snake... but yeah it'd have some issues to be sure.

+## Narcissist

+> It's kind of pitch perfect to do this again.
+Doubling down on narcissism is what a narcissist should do.
+I wonder if it's worth including a bluesky posting option as well as email?
+Both?
+Tell them to enable popups?

+### 2025-04-08

+Did what I said I'd do.
+It's nice having a text to explain the email in case it doesn't trigger.

 ## Nudist

 > I made a pink snake but snakes are probably already nude?
 I'm wondering about the idea of the snake shedding its skin as a "more nude" snake?
 Constantly shedding its skin... kind of funny and is a sort of mechanic too, builds walls... or... well do you die if you hit a snake skin?